Wheelchair Accessible, Kid Friendly, Weekend Brunch, Party Space, Outdoor Seating, Good for Groups

 5 to 7 PM

 Tuesdays, Wednesdays, Thursdays

-Open Tuesday through Sunday for dinner.
+Open Tuesday through Saturday for dinner, Sunday for brunch and dinner.
 Moderate.